maksii/draw-io-generator/README.md

 # Draw-IO Library generator(Github API Folder Parser)
-A console application in C# 7 that takes a Github URL as input and fetches information about the folder at that URL through the Github API.
+A console application in .Net 7 that takes a Github URL as input and fetches information about the folder at that URL through the Github API.
 The program creates a list of files in the folder, including their names and download URLs, and saves that information as an XML document that can be consumed by draw.io

 # How to Use
 - Clone the repository to your local machine